ZongminWang1/ZongminWang1.github.io/_pages/about.md

 <div id="about"></div>
 ## Biographies

 &emsp; Wang Zongmin was born in Anhui Province, China in 2001.
 During the years 2019 to 2023, he was pursuing a Bachelor of Engineering degree in Software Engineering at Northeastern University.
 Now, he is pursuing a Master of Engineering degree in Software Engineering at Northeastern University. <br>  &emsp; Currently, he is seeking a PhD position for his future academic career.
-His **research interests** includes: Cryptography, Trusted Computing, Access Control, Deep Learning Security, Malware Detection, Federated Learning.
+His **research interests** includes: Artificial Intelligence, Trusted Computing, Access Control, Deep Learning Security, Malware Detection, Federated Learning.
 He has published three papers: Inscrypt 2024 (LNCS), NGDN 2025, and TrustCom 2025.
 In addition, one manuscript is in minor revision at JISA, and another is under review at TCC.  <!--<br>👉 [(Click here to view my CV)](https://ZongminWang1.github.io/files/Zongmin_Wang_CV.pdf) -->

 ---